-As I walked across Piccadilly Square, I could not help noticing how alike the Odeon cinema is to a church albeit one not pointing east!
+As I walked across Leicester Square, I could not help noticing how alike the Odeon cinema is to a church albeit one not pointing east!

 This exhibition is described by The National Portrait Gallery who are staging it between the 1’st of March and the 20’th May 2018 as follows …